metastableB/bigDataExperiments/erdos-renyi/README.md

          # 202	400
          # etc.

  * **outPath** the output directory.
-It will containg a subdirectory named graph with the required graph.
+It will containg a subdirectory named *edges* with the required graph.
 The output format is as follows:

          <NodeId>	<commma separated edges list>